YuukanOO/uniformcss.com/docs/introduction/overview.md

 ### 1. It's written entirely in Sass

-Why Sass?
-Sass is the most popular CSS preprocessor in the world!
-Adding Uniform in your project **literally one line of code**.
+Millions of projects are powered by Sass, Uniform **does not** take away any benefits of using Sass.
+Add Uniform directly into your Sass project with **one line of code**.

 ```scss
 // add this to your main styles.scss